leleliu008/ndk-pkg/README.md

 - Please do NOT place your own files under `~/.ndk-pkg` directory, as `ndk-pkg` will change files under `~/.ndk-pkg` directory without notice.

-- Please do NOT run `ndk-pkg` command in parallell to avoid generating dirty data.
+- Please do NOT run `ndk-pkg` command in parallel to avoid generating dirty data.

 ## Supported platforms (platforms that this software can be run on)